jokergoo/circlize_book/book/06-advanced-usage.md

 zoom_df = rbind(zoom_df_a, zoom_df_b)
 ```

-Note, we must change the sector name in the zoomed data frame.
-We just simply
+Then we need to change the sector names in the zoomed data frame.
+Here we just simply
-add "zoom_" prefix to the original name to show it is a "zoomed" sector.
+add "zoom_" prefix to the original names to show that they are "zoomed" sectors.
 After
 that, it is attached to the original data frame.